 Figure above : Heatmap displaying the top differentially regulated genes after acute RE in pooled transcriptome analysis from over 100 muscle biopsy samples and out of 15,000 shared genes.

-We have just released this article as a pre-print in BioRxiv (PDF) while it is currently under review with Scientific Reports.
-This data suggests that there are DNA methylation with corresponding gene expression changes predominantly associated with the extracellular matrix / actin structure and remodelling, mechano-transduction and TGF-Beta signalling after both acute and chronic resistance exercise.
+This article has now been published in full in Scientific Reports PDF.
+Importantly, this paper for the first time across the entire transcriptome and epigenome combined, identified novel differentially methylated genes associated with human skeletal muscle anabolism, hypertrophy and epigenetic memory.
+The data also demonstrated that there are DNA methylation with corresponding gene expression changes in gene networks predominantly associated with the extracellular matrix / actin structure and remodelling, mechano-transduction and TGF-Beta signalling after both acute and chronic resistance exercise.
 Furthermore, that some of these genes are remaining differentially methylated even when detraining occurs after a period of exercise induced hypertrophy, highlighting these as epigenetically regulated memory genes.